CrisN28/Azure-Practice-Labs/01-Azure-Virtual-Network/02-VNet-Peering/README.md

 ## Additional notes:

 >[!NOTE]
+> Both virtual networks are deployed in the same region `EastUS` to simplify the peering exercise and avoid cross-region data transfer costs.
-> Remember to remove the virtual network peering before deleting the VNets to avoid dependency errors.
+> Also, Remember to remove the virtual network peering before deleting the VNets to avoid dependency errors.

 >[!TIP]
 > To monitor and validate connectivity, enable Azure Network Watcher in EastUS and use the Connection Monitor without needing VMs.